The Blog Social

 Set Weekly Micro-Goals

 Break your 90-day goals into weekly actions.
 Week 1: outline 4 blog posts.
 Week 2: write and schedule 2 posts.
-Week 3: create Pinterest pins.
+Week 3: Create Pinterest pins.
 You get the idea.

 Give Yourself Buffer Days